Dasors/k-mean-clustering/README.md

 # k-mean-clustering
-Simple algorithm to perform the largest number of clusters considering the average of each group The vector input is integer, and the result is stored in a int* vector.
+C++ Simple algorithm to perform the largest number of clusters considering the average of each group The vector input is integer, and the result is stored in a int* vector.
 The aplication need to insert the free memory to avoid the leak memory.
 P is standard deviation (SD) factor.
 For lower value the SD have more impact in the algorithm